cleanlab/cleanlab/README.rst

    in the 2012 ImageNet Validation set
 2. robust - provable generalization and risk minimimzation guarantees even for imperfect probability estimation
-3. general - works with any probablistic classifier, Faster R-CNN, logistic regression, LSTM, etc.
+3. general - works with any probablistic classifier, LSTM, Mask-RCNN, logistic regression, etc.
 4. unique - the only general implementation for multiclass learning with noisy lables for ANY classifier (deep or not), for ANY amount/distribution of label noise distribution, with no information